As thousands of students head back to class this week, indoor air quality is a top concern. But for many schools, the new term is not going to plan.

 This technology has the potential to create the pollutants it claims to remove.
 A risk that’s too big to take when it comes to air quality in our schools, or in fact, any public space.

-According to the WHO, standalone portable HEPA air purifiers should be used to improve air quality and reduce the risk of Covid-19 transmission.
-The Medical Grade HEPA technology used in our air purifiers effectively removes up to 99% of bacteria and aerosolized viruses* larger than 0.1 microns.
+According to the WHO, standalone portable Certified HEPA Material air purifiers should be used to improve air quality and reduce the risk of Covid-19 transmission.
+The Medical Grade Certified HEPA Material technology used in our air purifiers effectively removes up to 99% of bacteria and aerosolized viruses* larger than 0.1 microns.
 Furthermore, the unique carbon blend safely eliminates a wide range of gases, chemicals, VOC’s and formaldehyde.

 Austin Air uses filter technology you can trust